leireomadina/my-portfolio/README.md

 # Leire's Portfolio

 Hi there! 👋
 Keep in mind that the current version is a MVP.
 This means that the project is actively a work in progress, with continuous improvements and refinements underway.
-Stay tuned for updates and new features.👀
+[Take a look](https://leireomadina.vercel.app/) and stay tuned for updates and new features.👀

 ## 🚀 Tech - Astro